KnightCTF 2024 - Writeup

 Flag: KCTF{mul71_l4y3r3d_57360_ec4dacb5}

-Using the password obtained from the metadata, we can extract a flag.png
+Using the password obtained from the metadata, we can extract a a flag file from it.

 Flag Hunt!
 [Steganography]